psoloway/puppetlabs-tomcat/README.md

 #####`$config_file`

-Path to the configuration file to edit.
-Defaults to '$::tomcat::catalina_home/bin/setenv.sh'.
+*Optional.* Specifies the configuration file to edit.
+Valid options: a string containing a path.
+Default: '$::tomcat::catalina_home/bin/setenv.sh'.

 #####`$base_path`

-Sets the path to create the setenv.sh script under.
-Should be either '$catalina_base/bin' or '$catalina_home/bin'. **Deprecated** This parameter is being deperecated, please use `$config_file`.
+**Deprecated.** Please use `$config_file` instead.

 #####`$param`

-Specifies the parameter you're setting.
-Defaults to '[name]' passed in the define.
+*Optional.* Specifies a parameter to manage.
+Default: the '[name]' passed in your define.

 #####`$quote_char`

-Specifies the character with which to quote the value.
-This parameter is optional.
+*Optional.* Specifies the character with which to quote the value.

 #####`$order`

-Specifies the order to the parameter in the file ( Defaults to 10).
-This parameter is optional.
+*Optional.* Specifies the order to the parameter in the file.
+Default: '10'.

 ####tomcat::war